|Excel Convert Text to Number Index:|

 From the Home tab of the Excel ribbon, select the option Paste → Paste Special (see rightabove).

-This will cause the Paste Special Dialog box to pop up, as shown below.
+This will cause the Paste Special Dialog box to open up, as shown below.

 The Excel Value function converts a text value into a number.
 This might be useful if you want to extract the numeric values from a more complicated text string.